clemenkok/BalanceBug/README.md

 The architectural style that we use to interface between the frontend anc backend of our system is RESTful API.
 A quick tutorial on how to set one up.
 The gist is that a RESTful API is a URL that we can access to send data to an endpoint.
 It can take place as GET, POST, UPDATE, DELETE, PUT, PATCH.
 We will most likely use GET and POST.

+NOTE: Axios fetches from the `live_databases` table using a counter that increases once every fetch (we poll every 500ms).
+It does this by matching to the id inside the table, which is automatically added and increases by 1 each time a new record is added.
+NOTE, don't DELETE from the table else there will be a lag in between newly added records and the counter.
+The counter also increases by 0.5 due to the fact that `ComponentDidMount()` runs twice.

 MQTT is used to connect the IoT devices to the backend server.

 ### System Architecture